men18023/Jonathan-Menendez-Swarm-Robotics/README.md

 La Universidad del Valle de Guatemala ha realizado avances en la robótica de enjambre, donde se ha dado un enfoque a los algoritmos como lo son Particle Swarm Optimization y Ant Colony Optimization para la generación de trayectorias en plataformas móviles.
 En un nuevo estudio, se realizaron pruebas físicas de estos algoritmos con robots [Pololu 3pi+](https://www.pololu.com/product/4975).
 Se realizó la optimización de parámetros en los algoritmos y los controladores para mejorar el rendimiento en físico.
 También se realizaron pruebas para evaluar la robustez y adaptabilidad de cada algoritmo.

+## Contenido

+In this Markdown representation:

+- `ACO_3pi` is the main folder.
+  - `subfolder1` is a subfolder containing `file1.md` and a `README.md` file.
+  - `subfolder2` is another subfolder containing `file2.md` and a `README.md` file.
+- `MPSO_3pi` is the main folder.
+  - `subfolder1` is a subfolder containing `file1.md` and a `README.md` file.
+  - `subfolder2` is another subfolder containing `file2.md` and a `README.md` file.
+- `Documentación` is the main folder.
+  - `subfolder1` is a subfolder containing `file1.md` and a `README.md` file.
+  - `subfolder2` is another subfolder containing `file2.md` and a `README.md` file.
+- The `README.md` at the bottom is the main README file for your repository.

+You can copy and paste this Markdown code block into your `README.md` to display the folder structure, and adjust it to match your actual folder structure as needed.

 ## Instalación

 [Explica cómo instalar o configurar el proyecto aquí.]